uwacyber/cits2006/cits2006-labs/lab-1-hashing-and-blockchain.md

 ## 1.4 Summary

-In this lab, we covered some key cryptography concenpts, hashing and blockchain.
+In this lab, we covered some key cryptography concepts, hashing and blockchain.
 There were additional tasks provided to better understand how these concepts are implemented to provide a deeper understanding of how they are used in our daily lives.

 Next up, Privacy.